-18. In training for patient encounters, does your medical school's curriculum introduce strategies to have conversations with patients about the health effects of climate change?
-2 Yes, there are strategies introduced for having conversations with patients about climate change in the core curriculum.
-1 Yes, there are strategies introduced for having conversations with patients about climate change in elective coursework.
-0 No, there are not strategies introduced for having conversations with patients about climate change The MBChB curriculum includes teaching on strategies to have difficult conversations with patients.
+1.18.
+In training for patient encounters, does your medical school's curriculum introduce strategies to have conversations with patients about the health effects of climate change?

+- Yes, there are strategies introduced for having conversations with patients about climate change in the core curriculum.
+Yes, there are strategies introduced for having conversations with patients about climate change - 1 Yes, there are strategies introduced for having conversations with patients about climate change in elective coursework. - 0 No, there are not strategies introduced for having conversations with patients about climate change

-The MBChB curriculum includes teaching on strategies to have difficult conversations with patients, although there is no learning material that specifically targets approaching a conversation about the health effects of climate change.
+The MBChB curriculum includes teaching on behaviour change conversations and having difficult conversations with patients, but there is no learning material that specifically targets approaching a conversation about the health effects of climate change.
 If the student wishes, feels competent, and deems it relevant, they could choose to discuss the effects of climate change with the patient.